Last year was a costly one for two of the biggest names in British business. Rolls-Royce and Tesco.

 We cannot say whether charges will be brought against individuals regarding Rolls-Royce’s bribery or predict the outcome of any future Tesco trial.
 As yet, therefore, we cannot yet argue that these cases are clear-cut examples of individuals being convicted while the corporates escape such a fate.
 We also cannot gauge whether these cases will have any impact on any UK government’s future decision to bring in legislation that is likely to make corporate prosecutions more likely.
 But what we can say is that any future legislative changes (and any subsequent investigations) will place an onus on companies to have devised, introduced and maintained business crime prevention procedures that are fit for purpose.
 That is the only way they can have a strong chance of not being prosecuted or fined if wrongdoing is identified.

 If we are being honest, corporates should have such procedures in place, regardless of any future changes to the law.
 Strong preventative measures are the only way a corporate can reduce the chances of it being subject to a criminal investigation.
 Even if it is still investigated, having such measures in place will be the strongest defence to any allegations made.

 Any changes to corporate liability in the UK could have profound effects on the number of successful prosecutions of companies.
 But while we wait to see what, if any, changes are made, the only thing we can say with certainty is that corporates are less likely to fall foul of the law if they have proper preventative measures in place.

 Looking for more information?

-Read about Serious Fraud Solicitors, Fraud Defence, Serious Crime, Restraint and Freezing Orders, Corporate Fraud Solicitors, Compliance, SFO Defence Solicitors, Investigations, Business Defence, Bribery and Corruption Defence Solicitors, Commercial Services, International Corruption Defence Lawyers.
+Read about Serious Fraud Solicitors, Fraud Defence, Corporate Fraud Solicitors, Compliance, SFO Defence Solicitors, Investigations, Business Defence, Bribery and Corruption Defence Solicitors, Commercial Services, International Corruption Defence Lawyers.